ZeroCool940711/new-frontera/docs/source/topics/architecture.rst

 Distributed
 ===========

-The same Frontera Manager pipeline is used in all Frontera processes when running in distributed mode.
+The same new_frontera Manager pipeline is used in all new_frontera processes when running in distributed mode.

 Overall system forms a closed circle and all the components are working as daemons in infinite cycles.
 There is a :term:`message bus` responsible for transmitting messages between components, persistent storage and